connectrpc/examples-es/README.md

 # Connect-ES Integration

-Connect-ES Integration is a repository of example projects using Connect-ES with various JS frameworks and tooling.
+Connect-ES Integration is a repository of example projects using Connect with various TypeScript web frameworks and tooling.
 It provides numerous examples for integrating Connect-ES into a project.

 All projects test Connect-ES against the Eliza demo running at https://demo.connect.build.
 Each project illustrates an example